api3dao/airnode/packages/node/README.md

 ## Security

 API3 and Airnode take security very seriously.
-If you find a security related incident please let the team know privately.
+If you find a security related bug please let the team know privately.

 ## Contributing